MaJerle/lwmem/docs/user-manual/realloc-algorithm.rst

   .. literalinclude:: ../examples_src/example_realloc_enlarge_3a.c
     :language: c
+    :caption: Enlarge of existing block for case 3A

   * When executed on test machine, it prints:

   .. literalinclude:: ../examples_src/example_realloc_enlarge_3a_log.c
+    :caption: Enlarge of existing block for case 3A output

 * Case ``3b``: Application tries to reallocate green block from ``12`` to ``28`` bytes